michaelkitson/escpos.sh/README.md

 Run `make test` to run them all.

-I've performed some ad-hoc testing on the real device I have convienient, an Epson TM-T20.
+I've performed some ad-hoc testing on the real device I have convenient, an Epson TM-T20.

 ## Building